RomanPlusPlus/scientific-progress-towards-cryonics/README.md

 Below is a list of 70+ scientific papers that are related to cryonics.

 Feel free to use the table and the diagrams for any purposes, including commercial ones.
-Everything in this repository is released under a permissive [MIT](https://github.com/RomanPlusPlus/scientific-progress-towards-cryonics/blob/master/LICENSE) license.
+Everything in this repository is released into the [Public Domain](https://github.com/RomanPlusPlus/scientific-progress-towards-cryonics/blob/master/LICENSE).

 You can cite this repository as follows: